By Sally Robertson, BSc

-This diastolic dysfunction raises the pressure gradient of blood in the pulmonary vessels, which causes fluid or transudate to leak from these vessels into the lung alveoli, causing pulmonary edema.
-This condition impairs oxygenation of blood in the lungs, causing shortness of breath and even death if the condition is not detected and treated promptly.
+Pulmonary congestion causes fluid or transudate to leak from these vessels into the lung alveoli, causing pulmonary edema.
+This condition hampers oxygenation of blood in the lungs, resulting in shortness of breath and (in some instances) even death if the condition is not discovered and treated swiftly.

 Diagnosis and treatment

-The diagnosis and treatment of isolated diastolic failure is often a challenge, since the symptoms are so similar to systolic heart failure.
-It is important to distinguish between these conditions because the treatment for one condition can aggravate the other condition.
+Both the diagnosis and treatment of isolated diastolic failure often represent a challenge, since the symptoms can be very similar to systolic heart failure.
+It is essential to distinguish between these two conditions as the treatment for one condition can worsen the other.

 When diastolic dysfunction is diagnosed, it is by echocardiography (ECG), which enables assessment of diastolic relaxation and ventricular stiffness and thickening.
 It may also provide clues as to the cause of the problem.